 In this blog, we’ll take a closer look at ASC 842 practical expedients and their implications for the transition and your financial reporting.

-What is a Practical Expedients?
+What are Practical Expedients?

 Practical expedients are considerations, or shortcuts companies can elect to lessen their burden in the adoption of ASC 842 and IFRS 16.
 They were designed to provide relief for companies during the transition to the new standards.